Welcome To The Good Food Network! Please Click Here To View A Round Up Of This Weeks French Fine Food News And Special Offers!

 The Modern La Belle-Iloise Packagings As We know Them

-The Good Food Network And La Belle Iloise
+The Relationship Between Good Food Network And La Belle Iloise

-The Good Food Network have been stocking La Belle Iloise for just under a year at the time of writing this post (we started in Spring 2022).
+The Good Food Network has been stocking La Belle Iloise for just under a year, writing this post (we started in Spring 2022).
 Our comments, thoughts and plans?

-First of all we are very happy to stock this range and like everything about it!
+We are very happy to stock this range and like everything about it!
 We knew La Belle Iloise products by name.
-We first tried them having discovered their Le Touquet store in March 2017, and have since regularly ordered them for ourselves.
+We first tried them, having discovered their Le Touquet store in March 2017, and have since regularly ordered them for ourselves.

 For the time being, our range is a little more focused around La Belle Iloise soups (veritable soupe de poissons Brettone, bisque de homard, soupe de poissons de roche provencale, veloute de coquillage) as these have seemed most popular with our customers.
-Available both singly or in six packs at discounted prices.
+Available both singly or in a pack of six.

 The Good Food Network